 Tofu Banh Mi Tacos

-Prep Time: 1 hour 5 minutes Cook Time: 10 minutes Total Time: 1 hour 15 minutes
+Prep Time: 1 hour 5 mins Cook Time: 10 mins

 Easy vegan banh mi tacos made with tofu and quick, homemade pickles that you'll want to put on everything!